 Information and communications are located just below; pandemic resources specific congregational resources follow.
 Resources geared toward connecting in this time of physical distancing (including digital worship resources) are located on our Connected Community page.

 New resources are continually added to the ELCA Public Health website including information on the Federal Government’s response, small business loans, the CARES Act, the Families First Act and more.

-November 20, 2020: Recognizing that the pandemic, and our response, has continually changed very rapidly we have removed what were deemed to be “outdated” resources and communications in order to ensure only the most timely and germane information is presented – this includes any governmental resources/orders that are outdated or expired.
+January 19, 2021: Recognizing that the pandemic, and our response, has continually changed very rapidly we have removed what were deemed to be “outdated” resources and communications in order to ensure only the most timely and germane information is presented – this includes any governmental resources/orders that are outdated or that have expired.

 If you are needing any earlier communications from Bishop Mortensen-Wiebe, Bishop Emeritus Rogness, or the synod please contact the synod office.
 For all ELCA communications visit the ELCA Public Health website.

 Note: The information & resources provided below are listed in the order in which they were issued.

 The resources below aim to help us respond to the health crisis.
 For resources on staying connected and in community (including worship) please also visit our Connected Community page.